Floppy Disk Image Conversion Tool: Convert Between Formats or Extract Files

 Keir Fraser’s Greaseweazle is the gold-standard toolkit for anyone who cares about magnetic-media preservation.
 The open-source combo of plug-and-play hardware and the cross-platform gw host tools lets you sample floppy disks at the raw flux level, then read, write, or convert them into just about any image you need—IMG, HFE, SCP, ADF, you name it.

-With a single command (gw read … or gw convert …) you can resurrect long-lost data, bypass oddball copy-protection, and feed modern emulators or hardware like Gotek and Nalbantov.
+With a single command (gw read … or gw convert …) you can resurrect long-lost data, bypass copy-protection, and feed modern emulators or hardware like Gotek and Nalbantov.
 Behind the scenes, this tool is powered by Greaseweazle’s conversion tools.

 Greaseweazle’s active GitHub community means fresh features (like HFEv3 support and flux visualization) land fast, and its permissive license invites tinkerers to extend or embed it in their own projects—exactly the kind of maker-friendly ethos we love.